q3769/conottle/README.md

 - `maxConcurrentClientTotal` is the maximum number of clients that can be serviced in parallel.
 If omitted or set to a non-positive integer, then the default `Integer.MAX_VALUE` takes effect.

-Over time, there is no limit on the total number of tasks or clients the API can support, regardless of the builder parameters.
-The API only limits concurrency at any given moment: Before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.
+Regardless of the builder parameters, there is no programmatic limit on the total number of tasks or clients supported by the API.
+The only limit is on runtime concurrency at any given moment: Before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.

 Each individual client can have only one single dedicated executor at any given moment.
 The executor is backed by a worker thread pool with maximum size `maxSingleClientConcurrency`.
 Thus the client's execution concurrency can never go